Harry Stutz

 In August 1919, Stutz announced a significant expansion to its facilities to support a plan to double production from 3,000 cars annually to 6,000 cars.
 The additions included a one-story building at the corner of Tenth and Senate Avenue in Indianapolis and two four-story buildings, one on Capitol Avenue and the other on Senate Avenue.
 The additional facilities provided 450,000 square feet of production space at a cost of $800,000.
 To support this expansion, the company announced the sale of 25,000 shares of stock.
 The stock was offered at one new share for every three shares currently owned with a price of $100 per share.

 With the announcement of the expansion of the business, Harry Stutz announced his retirement.
 He explained, “I believe there is a point in any factory’s expansion where the penalty for increased production may become decreased quality, and I will never build any more cars than I can build well.”
 Replacing Stutz as president was Allan Ryan, the New York financier.
-Stutz told the newspaper he planned to retire from business activities and pursue personal interest.
+Stutz told the newspaper he planned to retire from business activities and pursue personal interests.

 Within months after announcing his retirement from business, Stutz founded the H. C. S. Motor Corporation.
 The company was organized in Indianapolis with a capital base of $1 million and Stutz was the primary shareholder and president of the firm.
 He also founded the Stutz Fire Engine Company .
 The first H.C.S. cars were constructed inside the Stutz Fire Engine Company factory located at 14th St. and North Capitol Ave.
 The demand for the Stutz fire engine increased after one of its vehicles scored a perfect score in a 12-hour test, resulting in the need for the entire factory to be used to build fire engines.
 As a result, Stutz announced there would be a new four-story factory to produce H.C.S. automobiles located at the corner of 14th St. and Capitol Ave.
 The factory consisted of two buildings, each with a 60-foot frontage on Capitol Avenue and a depth of 200 feet, constructed of steel and concrete with a brick facade.
 The estimated cost for both buildings was $500,000.